Algez/GEOS472_Final_Project_VancouverGreenSpace/README.md

 -  Vancouver's 3D terrain.

 ### And interactivity:

 - Scale bar and navigation control panel.
 - A menu/sidebar with buttons that can toggle layers on/off.
 	- The button for loading the LiDAR files is only clickable on larger zoom levels, so that a controlled number of files would be loaded at a time, avoiding using too much memory.
-- The ability for map users to click anywhere on the map and the automatically shows the cloest route to the nearest park.
+- The ability for map users to click anywhere on the map and being automatically shown the cloest route to the nearest park.
 -

 ## Coding:
-Reflect on how and why you plan to make good and relevant use of coding.
-Are there new features or libraries you might want to try out?

-- We will be utilising Mapbox Studio, Mapbox GL JS, Potree, and potentially deck.gl and/or Cesium JS.
+- We will be utilising [Mapbox Studio](https://www.mapbox.com/mapbox-studio), [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/guides/), [Potree](https://github.com/potree/potree), and potentially [Deck.gl](https://deck.gl/) and/or [Cesium JS](https://cesium.com/platform/cesiumjs/).
-- On the topic of loading the LiDAR files, we might download and convert all the LAS files
+- On the topic of loading the LiDAR files, we might pick between one of the following approaches in order to appropriately display the correct files:
+	1. Download all 181 LAS files (and potentially converting them all into LAZ format), then use Potree to load the files.
+	2. Download all 181 LAS files and convert them all into 3D tiles, and use Cesium/Deck.gl to load them.
+	3. Via one of the fields of the 2022 LiDAR geojson file, retrieve the link to the ZIP files that contains the LAS files, unzip them and use Potree to load them.
-- Potentially we can
+-

 **Questions:  Focused questions you have for me and/or for yourselves moving forward!**